 Placards used to identify the primary or subsidiary hazard class of a material must have the hazard class or division number displayed in the lower corner of the placard.
-Permanently affixed subsidiary hazard placards without the hazard class number may be used as long as they stay within specifications.
-Non-permanently affixed subsidiary hazard placards without the hazard class number may be used until October 1, 2005.
+Permanently affixed subsidiary hazard placards without the hazard class number may be used as long as they stay within color specifications.
 Placards may be displayed for hazardous materials even if not required so long as the placard identifies the hazard of the material being transported.

-A bulk packaging is a single container with a capacity of 119 gallons or more.
+Bulk packaging is a single container with a capacity of 119 gallons or more.
 A bulk package, and a vehicle transporting a bulk package, must be placarded, even if it only has the residue of a hazardous material.
 Certain bulk packages only have to be placarded on the two opposite sides or may display labels.
 All other bulk packages must be placarded on all four sides.

 - 1. Shippers package in order to (fill in the blank) the material. - 2.
 Driver placard their vehicle to (fill in the blank) the risk. - 3.
-What three things do you need to know to decide which placards (if any) you need? - 4. hazardous materials identification number must appear on the (fill in the blank) and on the (fill in the blank).
+What three things do you need to know to decide which placards (if any) you need? - 4.
+A hazardous materials identification number must appear on the (fill in the blank) and on the (fill in the blank).
 The identification number must also appear on cargo tanks and other bulk packaging. - 5.
 Where must you keep shipping papers describing hazardous materials?